temiadeyo/vpc-peering-architecture/README.md

 To enable SSH access using EC2 Instance Connect, an Elastic IP was allocated and associated with the instance.

 EC2 Instance Connect requires a public IPv4 address for inbound connectivity when accessing instances over the internet.

-An Elastic IP provides a static public IPv4 address that remains consistent across instance restarts, unlike the default dynamic public IP assigned by AWS.

 ![Elastic IP Allocation](images/elastic-ip-allocated.png)

 ![Elastic IP Allocation and Association](images/elastic-ip-associated.png)